rust-lang/reference/src/attributes/codegen.md

 ## The `naked` attribute

 r[attributes.codegen.naked.intro]
 The *`naked` [attribute]* prevents the compiler from emitting a function prologue and epilogue for the attributed function.

 r[attributes.codegen.naked.body]
-The [function body] must consist of exactly one [`naked_asm!`] macro invocation, which may be enclosed within an [unsafe block].
+The [function body] must consist of exactly one [`naked_asm!`] macro invocation.

 r[attributes.codegen.naked.prologue-epilogue]
 No function prologue or epilogue are generated for the attributed function: the contents of the `naked_asm!` invocation make up the full body of a naked function.

+r[attributes.codegen.naked.unsafe-attribute]
+The `naked` attribute is an [unsafe attribute].
+Annotating a function with `#[unsafe(naked)]` comes with the safety obligation that the body respects the function's calling convention, and that the body either returns or diverges.

 r[attributes.codegen.naked.call-stack]
-The asm code will have a valid call stack and register state on entry as per the signature and calling convention of the function.
+The assembly code will have a valid call stack and register state on entry as per the signature and calling convention of the function.

 r[attributes.codegen.naked.no-duplication]
-The asm code may not be duplicated by the compiler, except when monomorphizing polymorphic functions.
+The assembly code may not be duplicated by the compiler, except when monomorphizing polymorphic functions.
 This property is important for naked functions that define symbols in the assembly code.

-r[attributes.codegen.naked.unsafe-function]
-A naked function that makes use of registers in a way that does not conform to the specified calling convention imposes additional safety invariants on its caller, and therefore must be marked as an [unsafe function].

 r[attributes.codegen.naked.unused-variables]
 The [`unused_variables`] lint is suppressed within naked functions.